 Not Your Keys Not Your Bitcoin

-Before you buy some bitcoin, you should set up a wallet so you have somewhere to safely store it.
-There are many different types of wallet, but it’s highly recommended that you have your own, and not use an exchange wallet.
+You even get given a Bitcoin wallet when you sign up with an exchange, but it’s highly recommended that you have your own, and not use an exchange wallet.
 There’s a saying in the Bitcoin space: Not your keys, not your Bitcoin.

 Choosing a Bitcoin Wallet

 Software Wallets are probably the most popular wallets, because they’re free to download.
-There are many different wallets, and although they are pretty safe, they are more susceptible to phishing attacks than hardware wallets.
+There are many different wallets, and although they are safe, they are more susceptible to phishing attacks than hardware wallets.

 Electrum is a wallet I hear plenty of good reviews about, but I don’t personally use it as I have a hardware wallet.